mattermost/docs/source/developer/webhooks-incoming.rst

 .. code-block:: text

+  curl -i -X POST -H 'Content-Type: application/json' -d '{"text": "Hello, this is some text\nThis is more text. :tada:"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx
+  # or
-  curl -i -X POST -d 'payload={"text": "Hello, this is some text\nThis is more text. :tada:"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx
+  curl -i -X POST --data-urlencode 'payload={"text": "Hello, this is some text\nThis is more text. :tada:"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

 If you're running cURL on Windows, you need to wrap the payload with double quotes (``"``) instead of single quotes (``'``).
 Moreover, ensure inner double quotes are escaped with a backslash and that colons have no spaces.
 Here's an example payload on Windows:

 .. code-block:: text

-  curl -i -X POST -d "payload={\"text\":\"Hello, this is some text\nThis is more text. :tada:\"}" http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx
+  curl -i -X POST -H 'Content-Type: application/json' -d '{\"text\": "Hello, this is some text\nThis is more text. :tada:\"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

 Parameters and Formatting
 --------------------------